syncfusion-content/xamarin-docs/Xamarin/Calendar/Date-Navigation.md

 documentation: ug
 ---

-# Date Navigation in Xamarin Calendar (SfCalendar)
+# Date Navigation in the Xamarin Calendar (SfCalendar)

-`SfCalendar` control provides option to navigate through items either programmatically or by using gesture.
+The `SfCalendar` control provides the option to navigate through items either programmatically or by using gestures.

 ## Programmatic Navigation